Doji Candlestick Pattern: Types & Trading Insights

 Doji Star Candlestick Pattern

 The Doji star candlestick pattern resembles a star with identical opening and closing values and equal lengths of upper and lower wicks.
+It appears when neither a bullish nor bearish trend is significant enough to sway market sentiment.

 Dragonfly Doji

 This Doji candlestick pattern lies at the bottom of a downtrend, signifying rejection of lower prices.
 Dragonfly Doji does not represent market indecision but signals a potential reversal of the upward trend.
-You can identify a Dragonfly Doji pattern from its unique appearance, long bottom wick, and no real body.
+You can identify this pattern from its unique appearance, long bottom wick, and no real body.
 Dragonfly Doji indicates that sellers initially drove prices higher, but buyers took control by the end of the session, driving prices back up to the session high.

 Long-legged Doji